urbit/numerics/lagoon/README.md

 #   Numerical Libraries for Urbit

+**Current Status**

+- We are preparing a release of Lagoon `%real` with SoftBLAS-powered jets for release with Urbit 410K.

+---

 We envision three libraries and associated jet code living in this repository:

 - Lagoon (Linear AlGebra in hOON) will offer BLAS-like operations (like NumPy's pure matrix operations).